spacetelescope/roman_tools/README.md

 # WFIRST Simulation Tools

-The WFIRST team at STScI has developed an [exposure time calculator](http://www.stsci.edu/wfirst/software/Pandeia) and [a PSF model](http://www.stsci.edu/wfirst/software/webbpsf) for the science community to plan how they will use WFIRST.
-These tools are available separately as the [Pandeia exposure time calculator engine](http://www.stsci.edu/wfirst/software/Pandeia) and [WebbPSF point spread function modeling package](http://www.stsci.edu/wfirst/software/webbpsf), but are provided here with comprehensive setup documentation for local installation as well as tutorials on their use.
+The WFIRST team at STScI has developed an exposure time calculator, a PSF model, and an image simulator for the science community to plan how they will use WFIRST.
+These tools are available separately as the Pandeia exposure time calculator engine, the WebbPSF point spread function modeling package, and the Space Telescope Image Product Simulator (STIPS).
+Comprehensive setup documentation for local installation as well as tutorials for Pandeia and WebbPSF are provided here.
+STIPS is available at https://github.com/spacetelescope/STScI-STIPS.
+High level overviews of the functionality of the tools are available on [STScI's WFIRST website](http://www.stsci.edu/scientific-community/wide-field-infrared-survey-telescope/science-planning-toolbox).

 **To stay abreast of changes and make sure you always have the latest WFIRST simulation tools, you may wish to [subscribe to our mailing list](https://maillist.stsci.edu/scripts/wa.exe?SUBED1=WFIRST-TOOLS&A=1).** This list is low-traffic and only for announcements.